padrino/padrino-docs/guides/padrino-mailer.md

 end
 ~~~

 Note that this can be created much easier by using the padrino-mailer generator
 in the terminal:

 ~~~sh
 $ padrino g mailer Sample registration_email
 ~~~

-This mailer defines a mail route called ‘`registration_mail`’ within the
+This mailer defines a mail route called `registration_mail` within the
-'`sample`' mailer.
-The '`registration_email`' route accepts the name and email
+`sample` mailer.
+The `registration_email` route accepts the name and email
 arguments.
 Arguments are passed to the email body template via the `locals`
 method.
 The render command renders the email body template with the local
 variables, which should be defined in
 `[views_path]/mailers/sample/registration_email.erb` as shown below:

 ~~~erb
 # ./views/mailers/sample/registration_email.erb